-a.
+- a.
 If one residential building has both emergency shelter beds and transitional housing beds, this must be set up as two separate projects, with the 'Project Type' (from data element 2.02 Project Information) 'Emergency Shelter' and 'Transitional Housing,' respectively.
 Clients moving from the shelter bed to the transitional housing bed, even if in the same building or funded by the same source, will require an exit from the shelter project and an entry into the transitional housing project.
 Similarly, a permanent housing facility may have both a permanent housing for persons with disabilities required for entry and other units without a disability requirement.
-Those must be set up as separate projects in HMIS.
+Those must be set up as separate projects in HMIS. - b.

-- b.
 Projects that provide Homelessness Prevention and Rapid Re-Housing, whether funded by HUD or by the VA (i.e., under the Supportive Services for Veteran Families (SSVF) program) or another funding source, must be set up as two separate projects in the HMIS with the two distinct project types, even if they are funded under a single grant.
 In this case, the 'Grant Identifier' (from data element 2.06 Funding Sources) will be the same in both project setups. - c.
 Permanent Housing projects are often created with a variety of rental subsidies.

-Unless the HMIS has the ability to identify the source and specific grant for a rental subsidy on a client-level basis, separate projects will have to be created in the HMIS in order to be able to appropriately separate the client records for reporting purposes.
-A common example of this is the "pre-HEARTH" McKinney Vento Shelter Plus Care (S+C) program.
-Although operated as a unified project, different clients are served using rental subsidies from multiple S+C grants, each with a different operating year and grant number.
-In many systems, in order to accurately report which and how many clients are served under each separate grant, the grants are set up and maintained as separate projects in the HMIS unless or until the S+C grants are consolidated under the CoC Program. - d.
-PATH projects may provide funding to one organization for both traditional street outreach services and supportive services such case management to persons at-risk of homelessness.
+Unless the HMIS has the ability to identify the source and specific grant for a rental subsidy on a client-level basis, separate projects will have to be created in the HMIS in order to appropriately separate the client records for reporting purposes. - d.
+PATH projects may provide funding to one organization for both traditional street outreach services and supportive services such as case management to persons atrisk of homelessness.
 In such cases, PATH requires that two projects be set up in the HMIS, one with the 'Project Type' (from data element 2.02 Project Information) 'Street Outreach' and one with the 'Project Type' (from data element 2.02 Project Information) 'Services Only' to distinguish the projects' operations and reporting for PATH and to support system level performance measurement.